-When you research becoming a surrogate, a great deal of the information you’ll find is about gestational surrogacy — in which a woman is not genetically related to the child she carries.
+When you research becoming a surrogate, most information is about gestational surrogacy — in which a woman is not genetically related to the child she carries.

 But, what if you’re thinking about being a traditional surrogate — where you donate your egg to the intended parents — instead?

-While traditional surrogacy is definitely decreasing in popularity, it is still an option for many intended parents and prospective surrogates across the country.
-As you consider this path for yourself, you may have some difficulty learning about one aspect in particular: traditional surrogate compensation.
+While traditional surrogacy is definitely decreasing in popularity, it is still an option for intended parents and prospective surrogates across the country.

 In the meantime, keep reading to learn more about traditional surrogate compensation before you move forward with this life-changing journey.